Army Cyber Network Defenders (MOS 25D) perform specialized computer network defense duties.

 The first step is to finish high school or receive a GED equivalent.

-You cannot join the U.S. Army without one of the following.
+You cannot join the U.S. Army without one or the other.

 Prospective Army Cyber Network Defenders must also perform well on the Armed Services Vocational Aptitude Battery (ASVAB).